konacurrents/SemanticMarkerAPI/README.md

 </details>

 ## Group Commands
-The following subset REST calls are for managing Group entry for the MQTT Publish/Subscribe capabilies.
+The following subset of REST calls are for managing Group entry for the MQTT Publish/Subscribe capabilies.

 ### addGroup - adds a group to the user
 <details>